Pakistani police arrest thousands of Imran Khan supporters ahead of rally in capital - ExBulletin

 Pakistani police arrest thousands of Imran Khan supporters ahead of rally in capital

-ISLAMABAD (AP) Pakistani police arrested thousands of Imran Khan supporters ahead of a rally in the capital to demand the former prime minister's release, a security official said Sunday.
+Pakistani police arrested thousands of Imran Khan supporters ahead of a rally in the capital Islamabad demanding the former prime minister's release from prison, a security officer said.

 Shahid Nawaz, a security official in the eastern province of Punjab, said police had arrested more than 4,000 Khan supporters.
 They include five parliamentarians.

-Pakistan sealed off Islamabad with shipping containers and closed major roads and highways linking the city to PTI strongholds in Punjab and the northwestern provinces of Khyber Pakhtunkhwa.
+Police arrest jailed supporter of former Prime Minister Imran Khan's Pakistan Tehreek-e-Insaf party.
+Credit: AP

-Tear gas firing between the police and the PTI was reported on the highway bordering Punjab and Khyber Pakhtunkhwa.
+Islamabad was cordoned off with shipping containers and major roads and highways that connected PTI centers in Punjab and the northwestern provinces of Khyber Pakhtunhwa to the capital were closed.

 Earlier on Sunday, Pakistan suspended mobile and internet services in areas with security concerns.